evemonk/evemonk/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities against the following versions of EveMonk:
+We release patches for security vulnerabilities against the following versions:

 | Version | Supported          |
 | ------- | ------------------ |